 The Azure Cosmos DB Emulator is installed by default to the

 C:\Program Files\Azure Cosmos DB Emulator directory.
 You can also start and stop the emulator from the command-line.
 See command-line tool reference for more information.

 Start Data Explorer

-When the Azure Cosmos DB emulator launches it will automatically open the Azure Cosmos DB Data Explorer in your browser.
-The address will appear as https://localhost:8081/_explorer/index.html.
+When the Azure Cosmos DB emulator launches it automatically opens the Azure Cosmos DB Data Explorer in your browser.
+The address appears as https://localhost:8081/_explorer/index.html.
 If you close the explorer and would like to re-open it later, you can either open the URL in your browser or launch it from the Azure Cosmos DB Emulator in the Windows Tray Icon as shown below.